ndisidore/presi-workers-as-translator/slides/act5-ai-translation.md

 "And here's the kicker: the AI doesn't copy-paste the typo.
 It understands what the code is trying to do and generates the correct version."
 Read Clarke's Third Law slowly: "Any sufficiently advanced technology is indistinguishable from magic."
 "I want to be clear — I'm not saying AI is perfect.
 But for this specific task?
 Reading documentation and generating adapter code?
 It's transformative."
 "The time savings are real.
-3 days → 30 seconds is a 600x productivity gain.
-That's not incremental improvement.
-That's a fundamental shift."
+3 days to 30 seconds—that's hundreds of times faster for straightforward field mapping and basic transforms.
+Now, complex business logic with edge cases?
+That still needs human review and testing.
+But for the 80% of adapters that are just 'map field A to field B, handle nulls, format dates'?
+This is a fundamental shift in how we work."
-Tone: Genuine awe, but grounded in practical experience.
+Tone: Genuine awe, but grounded in practical experience and honest about limitations.
 Transition: "And speaking of real tools that make this possible..."
 -->